Safe Deposit Boxes

 What is a safe deposit box?

-A safe deposit box is a secure container used to safeguard irreplaceable documents and possessions.
+A safe deposit box is a safe and secure container used to safeguard irreplaceable documents and possessions.

 Boxes are available in a variety of sizes at all of our bank locations.

 What does a safe deposit box cost to rent?

 Rental fee is based on size of box and can be billed or automatically deducted from your checking or savings account.
 Contact a Personal Banker for current pricing information.

 What should go in a safe deposit box?